energy-demand-forecast/energy_demand_forecast/README.md

 Produce a time-series model that forecasts three days of energy demand in ERCOT's coastal region.
 Deploying this model will allow ERCOT to anticipate demand effectively in order to schedule energy generation and inform bidding prices.

 **Discoveries and Recommendations**
+Key Findings:
+> - Temperature has a strong correlation with ERCOT energy demand when the temperature is above 70 degrees and a moderate correlation when the temperature is below 50 degrees.
+> - Weekdays require more energy demand than the weekend.
+> - Holidays use less demand than non-holidays.
+> - Energy demand is lowest at 0400 and begins to increase shortly after.
+Energy demand peaks at 1700, and then gradually declines back to the lowest point.
+> - Modeling information?

+With additional time:
+> - We would like to explore the population growth in ERCOT's coastal region and how that has impacted energy demand.
+> -

+Recommendations:
+We suggest delpoying this model to accurately predict energy demand, allowing for appropriate energy generation and ensuring ERCOT customers are not impacted by anomalous events.

 <hr style="background-color:silver;height:3px;" />